5 Mistakes That Can Ruin A Students Credit Score

 When applying for credit, lenders will check with credit rating agencies to view your previous applications.
 Some applications are ‘soft pulls’, which means they leave no trace behind but there are others called ‘hard pulls’.
 Hard pulls are kept on your record for up to 12 months and making too many applications could negatively affect your score so it would be beneficial to limit the number of applications you make in a certain period of time.

-What can affect your credit rating
+What can affect your credit rating?

 The sooner you act, the sooner you’ll see the benefits.
 The images below are examples of the credit score point system from Experian.